Building a Backyard Grape Vine Trellis with Pipe and Wire

 Gather Parts for Assembly

 As I stated before, I am using Kee Klamp pipe fittings to connect the pipes together and to the garage.
-Here is a list of the parts that I used for this project.

 - 2 x Wire rope clamps